rhomobile/rhomobile-docs/docs/en/4.1.0/guide/rhoelements-runtime.md

 ## Installing the RhoElements Runtime

-After you [install Motorola RhoMobile Suite](rhomobile-install), you will have access to a set of executables -- the RhoElements runtimes -- for Windows Mobile and Windows CE.
+After you [install Zebra RhoMobile Suite](rhomobile-install), you will have access to a set of executables -- the RhoElements runtimes -- for Windows Mobile and Windows CE.
 You will need to install the RhoElements Runtime on each device that will be used for your application.

-* On Windows, you can find the RhoElements Runtimes in the Start Menu, under Motorola RhoMobile Suite.
+* On Windows, you can find the RhoElements Runtimes in the Start Menu, under Zebra RhoMobile Suite.
-* On Macintosh, they are located in the Motorola RhoMobile Suite Installer for Mac, in the RhoElements2 Shared Runtime folder.
+* On Macintosh, they are located in the Zebra RhoMobile Suite Installer for Mac, in the RhoElements2 Shared Runtime folder.

 On Windows Mobile/CE devices, install the RhoElements Runtime.cab to \Program Files\RhoElements using ActiveSync or Windows Mobile Device Center.